-The National Institute of Industrial Property (INPI) is a federal agency linked to the Ministry of Industry, Foreign Trade, and Services (MDIC).
-INPI is responsible for registering patents, industrial designs, trademarks, and geographical indications, among other industrial property and related rights.
+The National Institute of Industrial Property (INPI) is a federal agency responsible for registering patents, industrial designs, trademarks, and geographical indications, among other industrial property and related rights.
 Under INPI regulations, registration of patents is valid for 15 (patent of utility model) to 20 years (patent of invention) from the term of application date.
 According to the law, a patent will become extinct on the expiration of the term of protection: